 Let’s consider the child’s perspective.

-Martel, the first child to come into my life, asked me to do a video with him.
-He has seen my videos and read some of my website.
-So we sat down and talked about his thoughts about parents and parenting.
+The first child to come into my life asked me to do a video with her.
+She has seen my videos and read some of my website.
+So we sat down and talked about her thoughts about parents and parenting.
 It was unrehearsed.

-There is a moment in the video starting around 2:46 when I ask him what he wants to tell people about what it’s like to be a kid.
-He talks about how it feels when parents control their kids.
-He says, “it makes you feel like your parents don’t love you.”
+There is a moment in the video starting around 2:46 when I ask her what she wants to tell people about what it’s like to be a kid.
+She talks about how it feels when parents control their kids.
+She says, “it makes you feel like your parents don’t love you.”
 (Please note, at her request I have removed this video from public viewing so it is no longer available.)

 Conditional approval and love are a form of control.